alermol/REcomp2/README.md

 1. Collection of all sequences for analysis (consensuses, references (if presented) and contigs (optionally)) in one FASTA file

-2. Split FASTA file in chunks for parallel
+2. Spliting FASTA file in chunks for parallel BLASTn

 3. All to all chunks BLASTn for building of the connectivity table